seerinteractive/apollo-cb/README.rst

 ApolloCB
 ========

-There is a lot of boilerplate code in making API requests and storing responses.
+Making API requests and storing responses usually requires a lot of boilerplate code.
 Authentication, intercepting responses before storage, issues with threading on different machines and many more challenges and frustrations -- resulting in thousands of lines of unnecessary code -- are common when building custom clients.